Section 5: General rules governing State-wide Competitions and State Championships (Team and Individual Sports)

-Where region associations are unable to field a full team they may nominate to the sports convener through the Executive Officer who notifies the host association.
-The host association communicates an "expression of interest" to all regional sports associations.
+Where regional associations are unable to field a full team they may nominate to the sports convener through the Executive Officer who notifies the host association.
+The host association communicates an 'expression of interest' to all regional sports associations.
 The regional sports association requesting the assistance will administer the team.

 5.3.4 Eligibility of students

-Competing players must be bona fide secondary students of a State school within the region they represent as determined by the Assistant Director-General in charge of Sport.
+Competing players must be bona fide secondary students of a state school within the regional association they represent as determined by the Director in charge of sport.

 Team managers/esses and coaches plus championship organisers be the only persons to attend conferences held during championships.
-Each region is to nominate before the championship the one person eligible to vote.
+Each regional association is to nominate before the championship the one person eligible to vote.

-(a) The host Region will issue invitations for all state championships at least six weeks prior to the championship; such invitations will indicate:
+(a) The host regional association will issue invitations for all state championships at least six (6) weeks prior to the championship such invitations will indicate:

 (i) Final date for acceptance of invitation and team lists.

 (iii) Billeting arrangements proposed and date for final numbers.

 (iv) Accommodation arrangements for manger/esses proposed including telephone number and cost.